LAWSUIT FOR SEXUAL ABUSE IN SCHOOLS

 In the state of Texas, 1 in 4 girls and 1 in 6 boys will experience sexual abuse before their 18th birthday.
 Unfortunately, child abuse can happen anywhere, including both public and private schools.
 If your child is an abuse victim, contact a Texas child sexual abuse lawyer at Reich & Binstock immediately.
 We want to help you and your child recover while holding the abuser accountable.
-Call us today at 713-622-7271 to see how we can help.
+Call us today at 713-622-7271 to see how we can help in the fight against sexual abuse in schools.

 What Is Child Sexual Abuse?